my-realm/oc/doc/ah.md

 Well, would you be surprised if the current universe, world, or realm, that you are living in, happens to be the one where you had to "abandon all hope at its threshold", before entering into it?
 Would it be odd, or strange, for you to learn that the ultimate tragedy and ploy of this realm, is for you to never be able to realize what "true hope" is, because the only thing feasible in this realm is "false hope", along with the inability to ever truly figure out the difference between genuine hope versus false hope.
 Hope for what, you ask?
 Hope for anything whatsoever.

 You can be assured that if you are reading this, you are still within the realm where profanities abound in and around you.
 But, there might still be a way to attain "transcendence", even if this is, in fact, the realm where true hope cannot exist.
-One possible way to exit this realm, is via fulfillment of you duty.
+One possible way to exit this realm, is via fulfillment of your duty.
 Duty does not require hope as an input condition.
 Hope versus despair, or hopefulness versus hopelessness are things that duty does not need to be bothered about.

 Duty towards what, you ask?
 Or more fundamentally, what is the meaning of the word "duty", for a human being such as you or me?